Lixquid/blog/20240325-ssg-skull/index.md

 2. Then, starting with the first player, they can either:
     1. Place another card face down on top of their stack, passing control to the next player.
-    2. Make a bid.
-        - The bid is the number of cards they think they can flip over without revealing a Skull card.
+    2. Or, make a bid by saying out loud the number of cards they think they can flip over without revealing a Skull card.
         - This immediately ends the Placement Phase, and starts the Bidding Phase, starting with the next player in turn order.